 Winner: Wix is easier for everyone to use as it has less features.

 Wix comes with hundreds of pre-built site templates that allow users to get started with professional-looking websites from the get-go.
 Once you’ve selected a template, you can modify it through the Wix Editor to give your website a custom look and feel which is important for branding.

 The WordPress Theme Directory has thousands of free themes that you can install to your site and modify however you’d like.
-In addition to this, you can also go with one of thousands of premium third-party WordPress themes that you can get from individual theme vendors or marketplaces like ThemeForest.
+In addition to this, you can also go with one of the thousands of premium third-party WordPress themes that you can get from individual theme vendors or marketplaces like ThemeForest.

 You can also choose to use a page builder to design your entire WordPress website which gives you the option to create a custom layout.